khaors/geocompr/main.md

 </div>

 ## Spatial CV with **mlr**

-In R there are literally hundreds of packages available for statistical learning (e.g., have a look at the [CRAN task machine learning](https://CRAN.R-project.org/view=MachineLearning)).
+There are dozens of packages for statistical learning, as described for example in the [CRAN machine learning task view](https://CRAN.R-project.org/view=MachineLearning).
-Users typically have to spend a lot of time to figure out the specifics of each of these packages, how to carry out cross-validation and hyperparameter tuning or how to compare modeling results from different packages.
+Learning how to use each of these packages, including how to undertake cross-validation and hyperparameter tuning, can be a time-consuming process.
+Comparing model results from different packages can be even more laborious.
-The **mlr** package acts as a meta- or umbrella-package providing a unified interface to the most popular statistical learning techniques available in R including classification, regression, survival analysis and clustering [@bischl_mlr:_2016].^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
+The **mlr** package was developed to address these issues.
+It acts as a 'meta-package', providing a unified interface to the most popular statistical learning techniques including classification, regression, survival analysis and clustering [@bischl_mlr:_2016].^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
-The standardized **mlr** interface is based on so-called basic building blocks (Figure \@ref(fig:building-blocks)).
+The standardized **mlr** interface is based on eight 'building blocks'.
+As illustrated in Figure \@ref(fig:building-blocks), these have a clear order.

 <div class="figure" style="text-align: center">
 <img src="figures/13_ml_abstraction_crop.png" alt="Basic building blocks of the **mlr** package.
 Source: [openml.github.io](http://openml.github.io/articles/slides/useR2017_tutorial/slides_tutorial_files/ml_abstraction-crop.png)." width="862" />
 <p class="caption">(\#fig:building-blocks)Basic building blocks of the **mlr** package.
 Source: [openml.github.io](http://openml.github.io/articles/slides/useR2017_tutorial/slides_tutorial_files/ml_abstraction-crop.png).</p>
 </div>

+The **mlr** modelling process consists of three main stages.
-First, we need to create a **task** containing the data, specifically the response and predictor variables, for the model and the model type (such as regression or classification).
+First, a **task** specifies the data (including response and predictor variables) and the model type (such as regression or classification).
-Secondly, a **learner** defines the specific learning algorithm that is applied to the created task.
+Second, a **learner** defines the specific learning algorithm that is applied to the created task.
-Thirdly, we assess the predictive performance of the model, i.e. the model's ability to generalize the modeled relationship to new data via a repetitive **resampling** approach (see also section \@ref(intro-cv)).
+Third, the **resampling** approach assesses the predictive performance of the model, i.e. its ability to generalize to new data (see also section \@ref(intro-cv)).

 ### Generalized linear model {#glm}

-To put the **mlr** approach into practice, we first create a **task** using our landslide data.
+To implement a GLM in **mlr** we must create a **task** containing the landslide data.
-Since we have a binary response, which is in fact a two-category variable, we will create a classification task using `makeClassifTask()`.^[In the case of a regression problem, we would use `makeRegrTask()`.
+Since the response is binary (two-category variable) we create a classification task with `makeClassifTask()` (for regression tasks use `makeRegrTask()`, see `?makeClassifTask` for other task types).
-Type `?makeClassifTask` to find out about all available modeling tasks.
-]
-First, we specify the data which will be used.
+The first essential argument of these `make*()` functions is `data`.
-The `target` parameter expects the response variable and the `positive` parameter determines which of the two factor levels of the response variable indicate the landslide initiation point.
+The `target` argument expects the name of a response variable and `positive` determines which of the two factor levels of the response variable indicate the landslide initiation point (in our case this is `TRUE`).
-All other variables of the provided dataset will serve as predictors (check out with `getTaskFormula(task)`).
+All other variables of the `lsl` dataset will serve as predictors except for the coordinates (see the result of `getTaskFormula(task)` for the model formula).
-As we will perform a spatial CV later on, we need to specify the coordinates which will form the basis of the spatial partitioning (see section \@ref(intro-cv) and Figure \@ref(fig:partitioning)).
+For spatial CV the `coordinates` parameter is used (see section \@ref(intro-cv) and Figure \@ref(fig:partitioning)) which expects the coordinates as a xy-dataframe.
-Also, we need to remove the coordinates from the dataset as we do not want to include these as predictors.
-Instead we put the coordinates into a separate dataframe and pass them to the parameter `coordinates` to indicate that we would like them to use for the spatial partitioning.

 ```r